U.S. plans to rewrite rules that impede self-driving cars

 Automakers must currently meet nearly 75 auto safety standards, many of which were written with the assumption that a licensed driver will be in control of the vehicle.

-General Motors Co in January filed a petition seeking an exemption for the current rules to deploy vehicles without steering wheels and other human controls as part of a ride-sharing fleet it plans to deploy in 2019.
+General Motors Co (GM.N) in January filed a petition seeking an exemption for the current rules to deploy vehicles without steering wheels and other human controls as part of a ride-sharing fleet it plans to deploy in 2019.

 NHTSA has not declared the GM petition complete, a step necessary before it can rule on the merits.
 NHTSA said it plans to propose modernizing procedures to follow when reviewing exemption petitions.

-Alphabet Inc’s Waymo unit plans to launch an autonomous ride-hailing service for the general public with no human driver behind the steering wheel in Arizona later this year.
+Alphabet Inc’s (GOOGL.O) Waymo unit plans to launch an autonomous ride-hailing service for the general public with no human driver behind the steering wheel in Arizona later this year.
 But unlike GM, Waymo’s vehicles will have human controls for the time being.

 In March, a self-driving Uber Technologies Inc [UBER.UL] vehicle struck and killed a pedestrian, while the backup safety driver was watching a video, police said.
 Uber suspended testing in the aftermath and some safety advocates said the crash showed the system was not safe enough to be tested on public roads.